Marrakesh Menara Airport: History

 During World War II, the airport was used by the United States Army Air Forces Air Transport Command as a hub for cargo, transiting aircraft and personnel.
 It functioned as a stopover en route to Casablanca Airfield or to Agadir Airport on the North African Cairo-Dakar transport route for cargo, transiting aircraft and personnel.

+In August 1991, the airport reopened after US$8 million was spent to extend the runway and refurbish buildings.

 Facilities

 Terminal

 Menara Airport has two passenger terminals housed in one large building.
 A third terminal has been built.
 The existing T1/T2 offer a space of 42,000 m2 and have a designed capacity of 9 million passengers/year.
-The separate freight-terminal has 340m2 covered space The air terminals (1 and 2) are 22000 m2 and designed to handle 2,500,000 passengers per year.
+The separate freight-terminal has 340 m2 covered space The air terminals (1 and 2) are 22000 m2 and designed to handle 2,500,000 passengers per year.
 Menara is one of the six airports in Morocco where ONDA offers its special VIP service Salon Convives de Marque.

 Runway and apron

 Aircraft parking space of 125000 m2 supports up to fourteen Boeing 737s and four Boeing 747s.
 The cargo terminal is 340 m2 of covered space.
 The paved runway is laid out in the direction 10/28 is 3100 × 45 m.
 It can receive all modern jetliners up to the Boeing 747 in size.
 The airport is equipped with an ILS Cat II landing system and offers the following radio navigation aids: VOR – DME – NDB.